-What Retail Buyers Want - Part 1
+What Retail Buyers Want - Value Proposition

-What’s a Value Proposition?
-To a retail buyer it’s “why will a consumer choose you, over the other options available to them?”
+Retail Buyers will ask you “why will a consumer choose your product, over the other options available to them in the category?”

 “NPD often fails as it’s creating a ‘me too’ version.
-There is no compelling reason to choose one product over another”
+There is no compelling reason to choose one product over another” - Tesco buyer

 If a product fails in the first year it’s because the product is not right.
-It doesn’t fill a gap or is actually just another version of something that’s already out there and better.”
-Asda buyer
+It doesn’t fill a gap or is actually just another version of something that’s already out there and better.” - Asda buyer

 So you’ll need a compelling argument – ideally backed with evidence of consumer insight or data.